 In the museum built in commemoration of the soldiers killed in action, the names of all soldiers from Petah Tiqwa killed in action are listed chronologically according to the wars in which they were killed.
 Beside the list of names, there are quotations from the bible:

 "How are the mighty fallen, and the weapons of war perished."
 (2 Samuel 1:27); "The beauty of Israel is slain upon thy high places."
 (2 Samuel 1:19); David mourning for his friend Jonathan and King Saul: "they were swifter than eagles, they were stronger than lions."
 (2 Samuel 1:23).
 In the same commemorative room, you can see a relief showing a mother (like Rahel) mourning the death of her son killed in action.
 Beside it, there is a quotation in Hebrew from the Bible: Jeremiah 31:15: "she refused to be comforted for her children, because they were not."
 In the corridor the following wall mosaics showing biblical themes are to be found: construction workers near the walls of Jerusalem and an armed soldier, which illustrates Nehemiah 4:11: "every one with one of his hands wrought in the work, and with the other hand held a weapon", then a tree stump on which a new shoot is growing; beside this image you can see a dead soldier and a strong soldier standing there with his sword in the sunlight.
 This represents the people of Israel regaining strength, with their own army in the land of Israel, according to Isaiah 6:13: "And the Lord have removed men far away, and there be a great forsaking in the midst of the land. ... when they cast, the holy seed shall be the substance thereof."
 On the outside wall of the building, there is also a mosaic showing a soldier carrying an arc and an arrow.
-This is explained in Hebrew by 2 Samuel 1:18: (David) "bade them teach the children of Judah the use of the bow."
+This is explained in Hebrew by 2 Samuel 1:18: (David) "ordered that the men of Judah be taught the use of the bow."

-The museum is open from Monday to Thursday, 4.30-7.30 pm, on Shabbat from 10 am to 1 pm, Fridays and Sundays closed.
+The museum (Website) is open from Monday to Thursday, 4.30-7.30 pm, on Shabbat from 10 am to 1 pm, Fridays and Sundays closed.

 The religious kibbuz Be´erot Yitzchak is located on road 40 south of Petah Tiqwa.
-This kibbuz was near Gaza until the War of Independence; later the inhabitants of Be´erot Yitzchak were allowed to settle down near Petah Tiqwa where they are a little safer; for they had to endure especially great sufferings because of both the Holocaust and the Egyptian attack during the War of Independence.
+This kibbuz was situated near Gaza until the War of Independence; later the inhabitants of Be´erot Yitzchak were allowed to settle down near Petah Tiqwa where they are a little safer; for they had to endure especially great sufferings because of both the Holocaust and the Egyptian attack during the War of Independence.
 The inhabitants of the kibbuz live according to the principle: "pray (read the bible) and work (defend yourself)".
 Documentation for visitors is under preparation.
 Two moving films about the kibbuz inhabitants´ history, faith and life are available at present only in Hebrew, but will soon be translated into German and English.
 Visitors are recommended to contact Mr. David Porat (phone in Israel: (0 52) 57 42 68 or (03) 937 18 83) who is fluent in English and will be pleased to give you more details.